 Physical Injuries

-Defective medical devices can lead to physical injuries.
-Equipment can malfunction, resulting in organ damage, infections, internal bleeding, and many other injuries.
+Defective medical devices can lead to physical injuries and serious health problems.
+Equipment such as defective implants can malfunction, resulting in organ damage, infections, internal bleeding, and many other injuries.
+In these cases, it is important to establish that the device caused your injuries.
 These injuries could be immediate or delayed.
 The latter scenario can further complicate matters because it will require proving that the device led to your injuries.
+Patients often go into surgery believing they're being helped, only to find themselves worse off than before due to defective medical devices.

 Endangering Patient Safety

-Another potential issue that defective medical devices can cause is placing patients at risk because of the medical care they receive.
+Another potential issue that defective medical devices can cause is placing patients at risk because of the medical care they receive, especially when healthcare providers are responsible for ensuring patient safety during device use.
 An oxygen machine can stop working during a procedure, or a pacemaker can malfunction and lead to severe heart complications when you least expect it.
+Healthcare providers and manufacturers have a duty to warn patients about potential risks and adverse events associated with medical devices, ensuring that patients are fully informed about possible dangers.

 Further Medical Intervention